k2-fsa/icefall/docs/source/decoding-with-langugage-models/LODR.rst

     \lambda_1 \log p_{\text{Target LM}}\left(y_u|\mathit{x},y_{1:u-1}\right) -
     \lambda_2 \log p_{\text{bi-gram}}\left(y_u|\mathit{x},y_{1:u-1}\right)

-In LODR, an additional bi-gram LM estimated on the training corpus is required apart from the neural LM.
+In LODR, an additional bi-gram LM estimated on the source domain (e.g training corpus) is required.
 Comared to DR, the only difference lies in the choice of source domain LM.
-According to the original `paper <https://arxiv.org/abs/2203.16776>`_, LODR achieves similar performance compared DR. As a bi-gram is much faster to evaluate, LODR is usually much faster.
-Note that although DR/LODR is originally proposed to address the domain mismatch between training and testing, it still achieves very good results on intra-domain evaluation.
+According to the original `paper <https://arxiv.org/abs/2203.16776>`_, LODR achieves similar performance compared DR in both intra-domain and cross-domain settings.
+As a bi-gram is much faster to evaluate, LODR is usually much faster.

 Now, we will show you how to use LODR in ``icefall``.
 For illustration purpose, we will use a pre-trained ASR model from this `link <https://huggingface.co/Zengwei/icefall-asr-librispeech-pruned-transducer-stateless7-streaming-2022-12-29>`_.
 If you want to train your model from scratch, please have a look at :ref:`non_streaming_librispeech_pruned_transducer_stateless`.
-The testing scenario here is intra-domain.
+The testing scenario here is intra-domain (we decode the model trained on `LibriSpeech`_ on `LibriSpeech`_ testing sets).

 As the initial step, let's download the pre-trained model.